Rokeby Venus: Description

 The folds of the bed sheets echo the goddess's physical form, and are rendered to emphasise the sweeping curves of her body.
-The composition mainly uses shades of red, white, and grey, which are used even in Venus's skin; although the effect of this simple colour scheme has been much praised, recent technical analysis has shown that the grey sheet was originally a "deep mauve", that has now faded.
-The luminescent colours used in Venus's skin, applied with "smooth, creamy, blended handling", contrast with the dark greys and black of the silk she is lying on, and with the brown of the wall behind her face.
+The composition mainly uses shades of red, white, and grey, which are used even in Venus's skin; although the effect of this simple colour scheme has been much praised, recent technical analysis has shown that the grey sheet was originally a "deep mauve", which has now faded.
+The luminescent colours used in Venus's skin, applied with "smooth, creamy, blended handling", contrast with the deeper tones and livelier handling of the fabrics.

 Velázquez's Coronation of the Virgin, c.
 1641–42.

 It has been suggested that the model used here was the same as the one used in the Venus.

-The Rokeby Venus is the only surviving nude by Velázquez, but three others by the artist are recorded in 17th-century Spanish inventories.
+The Rokeby Venus is the only surviving nude by Velázquez, but three others are recorded in 17th-century Spanish inventories.
 Two were mentioned in the royal collection, but may have been lost in the 1734 fire that destroyed the main Royal Palace of Madrid.
 A further one was recorded in the collection of Domingo Guerra Coronel.
 These records mention "a reclining Venus", Venus and Adonis, and a Psyche and Cupid.

-The work is widely thought to have been painted from life, but the identity of the model is subject to speculation.
+The work is widely thought to have been painted from life, but the model's identity remains speculative.
 In contemporary Spain it was acceptable for artists to employ male nude models for studies, but the use of female nude models was frowned upon.
 The painting is believed to have been executed during one of Velázquez's visits to Rome, and Prater has observed that in Rome the artist "did indeed lead a life of considerable personal liberty that would have been consistent with the notion of using a live nude female model".
 It has been claimed that the painting depicts a mistress Velázquez is known to have had while in Italy, who is supposed to have borne his child.
 Others have claimed that the model is the same as in Coronation of the Virgin and Las Hilanderas, both in the Museo del Prado, and other works.